OLAI – BUILDING NOW

 Finally visible.

-Multimodal EEG capture across the brain regions that govern focus, emotion, and cognition.
+Multimodal biomarkers across the neurophysiological systems that shape focus, emotion, and cognition.

 Hormonal phase data mapped directly to your neural signals — context your brain has always had, now made visible.